-Handsome Distraction, a four-piece rock band from Victoria (BC), has taken a steady approach toward breaking into the rock music scene since the formation of the band in 2009.
-Doing what so many bands attempt, Handsome Distraction have an original and refreshing sound with an authentic and energetic stage performance sets them aside from the surplus of others trying to make it big.
+Handsome Distraction has taken a steady approach toward breaking into the rock music scene since its formation in 2009.
+Its refreshing, upbeat rock sound and authentic and energetic stage performance sets them aside from the surplus of others trying to make it big.

-Devin Perfect sings with passion and power while blazing his two-step around the stage, Joey Mono's leads stay with you like a well placed catch phrase, while Chris Weaver dances his fingers over the bass’ fretboard, all being held up by Kyle White’s robust nerve pulsing rhythms.
-A talented quartet that successfully combines the eclectic influences of its members (such as Weezer, Foo Fighters, Kings of Leon, and the Pixies).
+Devin Perfect sings with passion and power while blazing his two-step around the stage, Joey Mono's leads stay with you like a well placed catch phrase, while Chris Weaver dances his fingers over the bass’ fretboard, all supported by Kyle White’s robust nerve pulsing rhythms.
+Handsome Distraction’s talented quartet successfully combines the eclectic influences of bands like Weezer, Foo Fighters, Kings of Leon, and the Pixies.

 Handsome Distraction have successfully recorded and released three EP’s over three years.
-Most notable, their newest EP "A Mighty Roar" releasing May 2013 recorded at The Noise Floor Recording Studio with engineer Jordan Koop and mixed/mastered by Adam Sutherland at Infinity Studios.
-The band continues to earn their place among the best in Canadian rock music, as well as their ever-growing online presence and catching music capturing the awe of their fans and attention of industry representatives.
+Their latest EP, "A Mighty Roar," was released in May 2013.
+It was recorded at The Noise Floor Recording Studio with engineer Jordan Koop and mixed/mastered by Adam Sutherland at Infinity Studios.
+The band continues to earn their place among the best in Canadian rock music, as well as their ever-growing online presence and catching music, capturing the awe of their fans and attention of industry representatives.

 With tight arrangements, natural flare, and catching songs, this band has it all.
-Keep your eyes on these guys and your radios dialed in as Handsome Distraction makes their way to a city near you!
+Keep your eyes on these guys and your radios dialed in as Handsome Distraction makes their way through a city near you.

 Devin Perfect - Lead Vocals and Rythm Guitar